-Based on TfL's audit of bus stops, 75.1% of all bus stops across the network meet TfL's exacting accessibility criteria.
-On the TfL road network, the figure is higher at 88.3%9.
-This is a significant improvement and above TfL's Business Plan target.
+Based on TfL's audit of bus stops, 77.7% of all bus stops across the network meet TfL's exacting accessibility criteria.
+The target is to reach 81.9% by the end of March 2015.
+On the TfL road network, the figure is higher at 89.9%.

 Graph 11 shows the accessibility on the TLRN and on borough roads along with targets for bus stop accessibility.
 The blue line represents the Mayor's new target to 2016.
 The red line (a lower target) is from the 2009/10 to 2017/18 Business Plan.
-The new target set by the Mayor is very welcome, but will be challenging to achieve in a relatively short timeframe.
+The new target set by the Mayor is very welcome, but will be challenging to achieve in a relatively short time frame.